hlaek/hackathon-clarifai/README.md

 # hackathon-clarifai
-an image recognition web app to be used as an instore game for my retail employer's Hackathon.
+an image recognition web app to be used as an instore game, created during our company Hackathon.